 See in Glossary.
-There are also settings for the sprite’s pivot, which Unity uses as the coordinate origin and main “anchor point” of the graphic.
+The borders are useful when 9-Slicing Sprites.
+There are also settings for the Sprite’s pivot, which Unity uses as the coordinate origin and main “anchor point” of the graphic.
 You can choose from a number of default rectangle-relative positions (eg, Center, Top Right, etc) or use custom coordinates.

 The Trim button next to the Slice menu item will resize the rectangle so that it fits tightly around the edge of the graphic based on transparency.